- Study

 - Broadened retail participation in India’s equity markets

-- Reinforced investor appetite for resource-based, cash-rich businesses
+- Reinforced investor appetite for resource-based cash-rich businesses

 Types of IPO Pricing Mechanisms:

-So here are key Takeaways for this topic
+Here are key Takeaways

-Nirav: So shares trade on NSE or BSE?
+Nirav: So shares trade, on NSE or BSE?

 Nirav: And all that charting and analysis?